JAVARIA-waqar/delta-student/README.md

 # delta-student
-rhis is a demo about git and github
+this is a demo about git and github